AlyAtalla/Leaderboard/README.md

 - Display recent scores in a table.
 - Allow users to refresh the scores table.
 - Provide a form to add user scores to the leaderboard.

-## Demo

-Add a link to the live demo or add a GIF to showcase your project.

 ## Getting Started